DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #32

 I have implemented a midi file and implemented a tuner.
 Delighted with the new features.
 Now it is time to test and document my work and pray to god all goes well on the day.
 Happy days, happy days.

+#33

+I have added an option that allows you to write a file internally or to print via WIFI.
+I modified the tuner a little today, allowing a larger window of error, increasing it from needing to be equal, to allowing on or two hz slack.
+Today I have refactored my friend request adapters.
+Taking them out of the customer array adapters that I created for both and places the code into a class separate class that will handle them.
+This will make testing them much easier, I hope.